AdaptiveParticles/APR-ImageJ/README.md

 # APR-ImageJ

-Simple and initial implementation of APR files support in ImageJ/Fiji.
+Simple and initial implementation of APR support in ImageJ/Fiji.
-After building and installation in ImageJ two new commands are available:
+After building and installation in ImageJ three new commands are available:

 * File -> Import -> APR...
 * File -> Export -> APR..